polyaxon/polyaxon/README.md

 # Polyaxon-spawner

-Polyaxon resources and charts for running and monitoring experiments on kubernetes clusters.
+Polyaxon spawner for spinning experiments on kubernetes clusters.